Dear Dr. Alayo:

 Despite our best efforts we often cannot control the external events that trigger stress in our bodies.
 Life happens.
 The good news is that we are able to control how we respond to stress.

 Stress has gotten a bad rap.
 Stress is not inherently a bad thing and it is only when the level of threat posed.
-If our body reacts to missing a deadline the same way it would to being chased by a tiger, we have a problem.
+If our body reacted to missing a deadline the same way it would to being chased by a tiger, we would have a problem.

 As discussed in our previous blog post, cultivating practices that calm the mind can have a direct impact on the body’s response to inflammation in the bowel.
 In other words, the calmer the mind the less the inflammation!

 It does sound like you have a lot on your plate.
 But there is more good news!
 There are simple and effective things you can do to calm the mind, reduce stress and ultimately, reduce your IBS symptoms.
 In our practice at GastroSB in San Diego we recommend that patients explore yoga and meditation.
 Both Yoga and meditation are extremely effective in calming the mind and the body and have been shown time and again to reduce stress.
-There is also research demonstrating that these practices help with IBS symptoms.
+They also aid in healthy sleep habits.
+There is also research demonstrating that these practices all help with IBS symptoms.

 Start slowly with simple poses focusing on slow and steady breathing.
 Start with just 10-15 minutes a day, slowly increasing the time and intensity as you get more comfortable.
 When you are ready, drop-in on a local yoga class.
 Make sure to check with the yoga studio to make sure they have beginner classes.